cecilang/coinstorm-vue/README.md

 Vue sample app for Coinstorm.ai
 Made with vue, vuex, vuetify.

-run on local host with npm run dev in your command line.
+run on local host with 'npm run dev' in your command line.